 There are few things more toxic to my wellbeing than having no motivation or desire to experience, do or achieve.
 And for about a year I had become a tired, worn out and generally unpleasant person.

-Now, that said, there’s nothing wrong with staying at home and watching crappy tv by yourself.
+Now, that said, there’s nothing wrong with staying at home and watching mindless tv by yourself.
 Sometimes you just need to do that.
-Because fuck humans.
+Because humans suck.